bduffany/godemon/README.md

 # godemon

-godemon lets you run a command that is restarted whenever files change.
+godemon is a tool that runs a command, monitors for changes to files, and restarts the command automatically whenever files change.

 It is great for: